rchampourlier/YmsGradientButton/README.md

 ### Changes from the fork

 * Now supports **multiple gradients** for a button.
 As such, **beware, the Property List structure is a little different!**
+* Added a (really) small Javascript application to **help you with converting your RGB colors** to the integer value to be used in the `.plist` file.
+* Added a repository to share `.plist` files of your button styles!

 ## Quickstart